yeoman/yeoman.io/app/authoring/index.md

 npm link
 ```

 That will install your project dependencies and symlink a global module to your local file.
-After npm is done, you'll be able to call `yo name` and you should see the `console.log`, defined earlier, rendered in the terminal.
+After npm is done, you'll be able to call `yo name` and you should see the `this.log`, defined earlier, rendered in the terminal.
 Congratulations, you just built your first generator!

 ### Finding the project root